NTU-Conti-A2/LeGO-LOAM/NTU_Fork_README.md

         find_package(Boost REQUIRED COMPONENTS timer thread serialization chrono)
         ```
     - as per https://github.com/RobustFieldAutonomyLab/LeGO-LOAM/issues/224
+- update tf to tf2
-- frame ids (removing leading forwardslash)
+  - had to adjust frame ids
+  - removed leading forwardslash to enable support for tf2
     - changed run.launch file
         - /map
         - /camera_init
         - /base_link
     - also need to change /aft_mapped and /aft_mapped_to_init
+- gtsam version update
   - Updated to use **gtsam4.0.3** instead of gtsam4.0.0-alpha2 to fix the issue of complaint about Eigen::Index not being found (see Known Issue - voxel_grid.h)
 - Included `ENV LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` in Dockerfile due to unlinked library error
   - "libmetis-gtsam.so: cannot open shared object file: No such file or directory"
   - Another workaround is just `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` when inside container

+## Config Changes for Corriere

+- the LIDAR topic/frame
+    - /rslidar_points with the frame_id: "rslidar"
+    - change utility.h
+        - pointCloudTopic = "/rslidar_points"
+        - useCloudRing = false;
+        - parameters
+            - Horizon_SCAN = 3600
+            - ang_res_x = 0.18
+        - sensorMinimumRange was left as the original 1.0
+- imu seems the same
+- dawei used https://github.com/HTLife/lego_loam_docker which has some changes already made.
+    - why was sensorMinimumRange removed?
+Actually, a bunch of stuff was deleted for no clear reason.
+        - delete the PointXYZIR struct? and delete the corresponding macro?
+            - this seems unnecessary, since it's not used anywhere if you just set the flag to false
+            - most point clouds are of type PointType which is typedef in utility.h
+- the main issue is adjusting to the lack of a ring channel in the lidar points
+    - it appears that LeGO-LOAM was originally designed for non ring channel points, so this isn't too hard
+- enabled loop closure

-## Known Issues
+## Known Issues (and how they were solved)

 - utility.h will include pcl header files that fail to compile due to a complaint about Eigen::Index not being found
     -  see https://github.com/RobustFieldAutonomyLab/LeGO-LOAM/issues/215
         - for the voxel_grid.h edit fix, and other proposed solutions
-    - currently, we do in fact just replace references to Eigen::Index with int
+    - originally, we did in fact just replace references to Eigen::Index with int
     - /usr/include/pcl-1.10/pcl/filters/voxel_grid.h
     - this is probably a result of the Gtsam dependency including a modified version of Eigen which is too old to define this member, since the system Eigen should be high enough
-        - the suggested version of gtsam is 4.0.0-alpha2 which was released Sep 24 2017 https://github.com/borglab/gtsam/releases/tag/4.0.0-alpha2
+        - the vanilla LeGO-LOAM suggested version of gtsam is 4.0.0-alpha2
+          - which was released Sep 24 2017 https://github.com/borglab/gtsam/releases/tag/4.0.0-alpha2
           - based on commit history at https://github.com/borglab/gtsam/commits/develop/gtsam/3rdparty/Eigen , this used Eigen 3.2.10
           - can also check the output of running 'cmake ..' when building gtsam, which also shows the 'Use System Eigen' flag status.
         - the next update was Oct 10 2018, to Eigen 3.3.4 , which should be sufficient to resolve the Eigen::Index compilation error.

             ```